The Ultimate Guide To Influencer Marketing Competitor Research

 • Are people asking any questions in the comments?
 This is an opportunity to collect objections you can handle related to similar products in your posts.

-• What kind of offers are creators giving out for their audience? — Coupon code?
+• What kind of offers are creators giving out for their audience? — Coupon codes?
+QR generated codes with discounts?
 Giveaways?
 Affiliate link?
 Early bird pricing?

 • What is the core messaging that's working?